philgoood84/PokerHandEvaluator/cpp/README.md

 make
 ```

-This will generate a dynamic linked library `libpheval.dylib`, as well as
+This will generate a static-linked library `libpheval.a`, as well as
 a unit test binary `unit_tests`.

 Run the `unit_tests` to perform the unit tests: